 For calculations, (the relative O.D.450) = (the O.D.450 of each well) - (the O.D.450 of Zero well).
 The standard curve can be plotted as the relative O.D.450 of each standard solution (Y) vs. the respective concentration of the standard solution (X).
-The Human TLR1 concentration of the samples can be interpolated from the standard curve.
+The Human GRANZYME A concentration of the standard curve.